Often diagnosed too late, hope for pancreatic cancer may be on the horizon

 The vague early symptoms of pancreatic cancer — stomach ache, back pain — often are not taken seriously enough to make a diagnosis right away, said Dr. Anirban Maitra, scientific director of the Pancreatic Cancer Research Center at the University of Texas MD Anderson Cancer Center.
 Because the pancreas is deep inside the abdomen, patients do not feel a lump like they might in their breast with breast cancer or see a mole on their skin, as with skin cancer, he said.

-It is oftens not until more serious symptoms, including dramatic unintended weight loss or jaundice, present that the possibility of pancreatic cancer comes up.
+It is often not until more serious symptoms, including dramatic unintended weight loss or jaundice, present that the possibility of pancreatic cancer comes up.

 "These typically happen when the disease has advanced," Maitra said.